Tony Banks (businessman)

 Anthony Roiall Banks (born 23 October 1961) is a British businessman, author and Falklands veteran.
-He is the chairman and founder of the award-winning Balhousie Care Group, Scotland’s largest private residential care home provider.
+He was the chairman and founder of the Balhousie Care Group, Scotland's largest private residential care home provider.
 He is chairman of Business for Scotland and is a vocal supporter of Scottish Independence.
+In recent years a number of businesses Banks has been associated with have faced public controversy.

 Early life and education

 Born 23 October 1961, Banks grew up the youngest of four children in Dundee.
-Banks’ father was an RAF logistics sergeant and his mother was a housewife.
+Banks’ father was a RAF logistics sergeant and his mother was a housewife.
 His first job was working as a newspaper delivery boy.
-He also worked as a refuse collector, a shelf stacker, a chicken catcher, an electrician’s assistant, and a raspberry picker.
+He also worked as a refuse collector, a shelf stacker, a chicken catcher, an electrician's assistant, and a raspberry picker.

 Banks left school aged 17 to study accountancy at Abertay University, then known as Dundee Institute of Technology.
 He currently holds an honorary doctorate in Business Administration from the same university.

 Career

+Military

 Banks joined the Territorial Army Parachute Regiment to supplement his student grant shortly after enrolling at the University of Abertay.
 He eventually left his course to join the Territorial Army full-time.

 In 1982, Banks was sent to serve in the Falklands War as part of 2nd Battalion, Parachute Regiment (2 Para).
 His regiment was the first battalion to land and the first to win a major battle.
 Banks fought at the Battle of Goose Green and the Battle of Wireless Ridge and observed the Bluff Cove air attacks.
 He also witnessed the death of one of his closest friends during the Falklands War.

 Banks is Honorary Colonel of the Territorial Army's 71 Engineer Regiment (Volunteers) and in 2013, he launched a website for those who lived through World War II to upload personal accounts.
 Banks is a donor and board member for Combat Stress, a charity which helps ex-servicemen and women affected by post-traumatic stress disorder.

-Care homes

-After the war, Banks served with the Parachute Field Ambulance service before becoming an insurance and pensions salesman for Financial Planning Services.